 While Article 9(2)(i) seems to the be lex specialis for most processing operations during the SARS-CoV-2 crisis, Article 9(2)(g), (h), and (j) GDPR may also allow the Member States to pass national laws that require the processing of special categories of personal data for reasons of substantial public interest, certain medical and health care purposes or research and statistical purposes.
 Any such national law has to provide specific and suitable measures to safeguard the rights and freedoms of data subjects.
-This means in essence that such national legislative measures are only allowed be in conflict with the fundamental right of privacy and data protection where it is suitable, necessary and reasonable to achieve the aim.
+This means in essence that such national legislative measures are only allowed to restrict the fundamental rights of privacy and data protection where it is suitable, necessary and reasonable to achieve the aim.